mdstepha/SimIMA/README.md

 1. From the "Tools" menu.
 2. From the context menu i.e. mouse right click.

-Either option will present you with 3 options:
+This will present you with 3 options:
   - SimIMA: Suggest Blocks
     - Choosing this option invokes SimGestion for Simulink block-level suggestions for the current modeling context.
   - SimIMA: Suggest Complete Systems